How to Record Lectures

 Top tips for recording lectures

-- Make use of a good-quality recording app like Movavi Screen Recorder.
+Make use of a good-quality recording app like Movavi Screen Recorder.
 This app is free to try and simple to use on both Windows and Mac devices, letting you record all or part of your screen with ease, perfect for recording lectures.
+You can also draw on your video and add shapes to highlight something on your recording.

 If you want to record lectures offline, check out our guide of the best lecture recorders available right now for inspiration and recommendations.